danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 ## Standard of Care

 No clinician offering KMT meant falling back on standard treatment alone.
-For glioblastoma this means surgery to remove what can be removed, radiation given together with chemotherapy, then chemotherapy alone for months after.
+For glioblastoma this is surgery to remove what can be removed, radiation given together with chemotherapy, then chemotherapy alone for months after.
 The problem is none of these eliminate the cancer, and it always comes back, more aggressive than when it started.
-When it does, Avastin (bevacizumab), sometimes combined with a stronger chemo drug, can [ease symptoms but doesn't extend survival](https://www.nejm.org/doi/full/10.1056/NEJMoa1707358).
+When it does, Avastin (bevacizumab), sometimes combined with another chemo drug, can [ease symptoms](https://www.nejm.org/doi/full/10.1056/NEJMoa1707358), but doesn't extend survival.

 The treatment itself carries risk.
 Months after finishing radiation, my LO suffered a seizure so severe that he nearly stopped breathing.
 If not for the speed of the paramedics and the emergency team who got him intubated and into intensive care, he might not have survived.
 Further imaging revealed that radiation-induced inflammation had irritated the blood-brain barrier, triggering the seizure.
 He was also left with expressive aphasia (difficulty with word finding and communication), as a result of the seizure occurring near the part of the brain responsible for language.